Buyer's guide

 03 Delve

-Free, native, Apple Silicon.
+$4.99 with a 14-day free trial, native, Apple Silicon.
 A cushioned treemap rendered on the GPU, fast scans via bulk metadata reads, and honest APFS accounting so the space it promises is the space you actually recover.
 Spotlight, Shortcuts, and Quick Look are built in, and deletion goes through the Trash.
 The catch, and we're not going to hide it: it needs macOS 26 and Apple Silicon, it isn't open source, and it doesn't scan cloud-storage accounts.
 If those rule you out, one of the others below is your tool.
 More about Delve →

 04 DaisyDisk